Roses are not only edible, but are traditionally used for the following health benefits as well. They are:

 Next, pour apple cider vinegar over the honey & roses until it reaches the top of the jar.
 Stir gently to get out any air bubbles and refill with a bit more vinegar as it settles.

 Cover with a layer of plastic wrap and then cap your jar.
 Store in a cool place for two to four weeks, shaking occasionally.
-Then strain and store in a cool place (or your refrigerator) for about a year.
+Then strain and store in a cool place (or your refrigerator) for about 6 to 9 months.

 Using Rose Petal Remedy (Oxymel):